How to Say "The turtle drinks water, and then walks the path" in Korean | -아/어요 Grammar

 Quick Answer: "The turtle drinks water, and then walks the path" in Korean is "거북이가 먼저 물을 마시고, 그다음에 길을 걸어요." (geobukiga meonjeo muleul masigo, geudaeume gileul geoleoyo.).
 It uses the -아/어요 grammar pattern (Polite Ending (-아/어요)).
 Level: A1.

-Want to express "The turtle drinks water, and then walks the path" in Korean?
-Say "거북이가 먼저 물을 마시고, 그다음에 길을 걸어요.".
-The grammar point -아/어요 (A1) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+Struggling with how to say "The turtle drinks water, and then walks the path" in Korean?
+Here is the natural way: "거북이가 먼저 물을 마시고, 그다음에 길을 걸어요.".
+We will unpack the -아/어요 grammar and show you exactly how it works.

 What does "The turtle drinks water, and then walks the path" mean in Korean?

-The Korean sentence "거북이가 먼저 물을 마시고, 그다음에 길을 걸어요." translates to "The turtle drinks water, and then walks the path." in English. "거북이가 먼저 물을 마시고, 그다음에 길을 걸어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "거북이가 먼저 물을 마시고, 그다음에 길을 걸어요." translates to "The turtle drinks water, and then walks the path." in English.
+When Korean speakers hear "거북이가 먼저 물을 마시고, 그다음에 길을 걸어요.", they immediately picture the scene: the turtle drinks water, and then walks the path.
+The sentence is compact yet vivid — a hallmark of well-formed Korean.

 Pronunciation guide: geobukiga meonjeo muleul masigo, geudaeume gileul geoleoyo.